Commodore 64 joystick adapters: Space Balls adapter (1998)

 Supports 8 joysticks, all connected to the user port and one joyport.
 Designed by Luigi Pantarotto and released with the game Space Balls (1998) for 2-8 players.

 Building instructions (plugs and wires only) is provided with the game Space Balls (called Star Balls in its schematics page).

 Ninjas SNES pad adapter (1998)

 Supports 8 SNES pads at the joyports.
 Designed by Ninja of The Dreams.

 Building instructions (plugs and wires only) are available at the Hitmen 4 player adapter website.
 Code interface is demonstrated in the SNES-Pad-Tooldisk #1.

 Digital Excess & Hitmen 4 player joystick adapter (1999)

-Supports 2 additional joysticks at the userport.
+Supports 2 additional joysticks at the user port.
 Designed by Groepaz of Hitmen and Thomas Koncina and Bjoern Odendahl of Digital Excess in 1999 as an easier to build alternative to the Classical Games adapter.

 Building instructions (plugs and wires only) and sample code is available at the Hitmen 4 player adapter website.